+Climate change is a serious concern that warrants meaningful action on a global basis.
 IBM considers risks as identified by the Financial Stability Board Task Force on Climate-related Financial Disclosures (TCFD) in its risk management process.
 IBM senior management assesses the significance of environmental and climate-related risks.
 In addition, they manage these risks and provide regular updates to the Board and to the Directors and Corporate Governance Committee.
-Furthermore, IBM has established internal objectives and targets for energy conservation, procurement of renewable energy, carbon dioxide (CO2) emissions reduction and other key environmental performance indicators.
-Performance against these objectives and targets is routinely monitored, and results are reviewed annually by the Board's Directors and Corporate Governance Committee.
+Furthermore, IBM has established internal objectives and targets for energy conservation, procurement of renewable energy, carbon dioxide (CO2) emissions reduction and other key environmental performance against these objectives and targets is routinely monitored, and results are reviewed annually by the Board's Directors and Corporate Governance Committee.
 Details on IBM's performance against key environmental performance indicators can be found in our annual IBM and the Environment Report.
-For the past 29 consecutive years, IBM has voluntarily published its IBM and the Environment Report providing detailed information on our environmental programs and performance.
-IBM's uninterrupted annual publication of this report since 1990 is unsurpassed across our industry.
-The most recent IBM and the Environment Report is available at https://www.ibm.com/ibm/e...